 We pride ourselves on graduating excellent, innovative, and committed teachers.
 You will receive robust pedagogical training through coursework, including our required WRIT 5531 and WRIT 5532 course sequence in your first year of teaching, and instructional support from dedicated program directors and staff.
 You will benefit from training tailored to specific teaching assignments, meetings with experienced teachers to discuss theoretical and practical issues in writing pedagogy, and more.

 All students will have the opportunity to teach WRIT 1301: University Writing in the First-Year Writing (FYW) program.
-After your first year in the program, you may request to teach WRIT 3562W: Technical and Professional Writing or other advanced writing courses; you must demonstrate prior experience with a similar course and/or willingness to participate in departmental trainings to prepare for teaching the course.
+After teaching WRIT 1301, you may request to teach WRIT 3562W: Technical and Professional Writing or other advanced writing courses; you must demonstrate prior experience with a similar course and/or willingness to participate in departmental trainings to prepare for teaching the course.

 Departmental opportunities for teaching assistantships and research assistantships are available to students with relevant qualifications.
 Starting in your second year in the program, you also become eligible to teach summer courses.
 Continued financial support is contingent upon successful teaching performance as well as timely and satisfactory degree progress in the program.